LauraScutariu/Postman-First-Collection/README.md

 HTTPS ensures that the connection is encrypted.

 All APIs should use HTTPS.

-From our point of view HTTP and HTTPS are the same.

 The HTTP request message will contain:
 - URL (address)